Dos and don’ts of tooth extraction

 Do: Follow instructions to stop bleeding

 You’ll be given gauze to bite down on following your procedure.
-This allows a blood clot to form in the tooth socket and stop the bleeding.
+This allows a blood clot to form in the tooth socket and stops the bleeding.
 Be sure to use the gauze for at least 30 minutes, even if the bleeding appears to have stopped.

 Some patients may need to bite on gauze for up to three hours for the clot to form.
 If this happens to you, change the gauze every 30 minutes and try biting on a wet tea bag as the tannic acid in tea can accelerate the clotting process.